 Types of Jackets

-Most winter running jackets can be broken down into four categories: wind-resistant and water-repellent, waterproof, and insulated.
+Most of the best winter running jackets fit into one of four categories: wind-resistant, water-repellent, waterproof, and insulated.

-Wind-resistant jackets include many traditional-style running jackets, which are lightweight, compressible, and great for creating a warm and comfortable microclimate next to your body when outside temperatures drop.
-These jackets are generally made of ripstop nylon and are breathable.
+Wind-resistant jackets are lightweight and compressible, and they are great for creating a warm and comfortable microclimate next to your body when outside temperatures drop.
+These jackets are generally made of ripstop nylon and are reasonably breathable.
 Some have extra vents to help control your body temperature and prevent excessive sweating.
-The Black Diamond Distance Wind Shell is an excellent option for a simple jacket for winter running.
+The Patagonia Houdini Jacket is an excellent option for a simple jacket for winter running, and you can read more about these types of jackets in our best windbreaker jacket guide.

 Many wind-resistant jackets have a durable water-repellent (DWR) coating to keep them from immediately soaking through if you get stuck out in the rain.
 While water-resistant jackets are no replacement for a fully waterproof rain jacket, they are often adequate for short showers.

-Waterproof jackets are designed to repel all water and keep you completely dry inside.
-They are generally made from one, two, or 2.5 layers to allow for breathability and waterproofness.
-In our Best Running Rain Jackets guide, you can learn more about the technical fabrics that go into fully waterproof jackets.
+Waterproof jackets are designed to keep you dry when it starts to rain or snow.
+They are generally made from one, two, or 2.5 layers of material and have different breathability and waterproofness ratings, depending on the materials used.
+Our Best Running Rain Jackets guide explains more about the technical fabrics used in fully waterproof jackets.

 Insulated jackets come in many forms.
-Insulation can be synthetic or down, and many other jackets have a fleece lining or another layer to add warmth.
+Insulation can be made from synthetic materials or down feathers from geese or ducks.
 As an aerobic activity performed at relatively slow speeds, at least when compared to cycling and Nordic skiing, running generally requires fewer layers for warmth than other sports.
-A fully insulated jacket is probably overkill unless you’re running in freezing temperatures.
-That being said, several hybrid insulated jackets, including our favorite, the Patagonia Nano-Air Light Hybrid Hoody, place insulation in key areas to provide that extra warmth you might need on a chilly day out.
+A fully insulated jacket is probably overkill unless you’re running temperatures well below freezing.
+That said, several hybrid insulated jackets, including one of our favorite, the Patagonia Nano-Air Light Hybrid Hoody, place insulation in key areas to provide that extra warmth you might need on a chilly day out.

 Fit and Mobility

-Every jacket fits a little bit differently and it’s important to consider how you will use it before committing to a size or style.
+Every jacket fits slightly differently, and it’s important to consider how you will use it before committing to a size or style.
 At a very minimum, the sleeves of a jacket should be long enough to cover your wrists and not ride up throughout any part of an arm swing.
-A properly fitting jacket also shouldn’t ride up on your torso when you lift your arms to the sky.
+A properly fitting jacket also shouldn’t expose your midsection when you lift your arms to the sky.
 Be sure that the length of the jacket provides enough coverage over the hips.
 Some people like jackets that run long to give the hips some extra warmth.

-Several jackets in this guide come in men’s and women’s cuts.
-While the technical specifications of the jackets don’t change, they are made in different shapes to accommodate different body types.
+This guide offers several jackets in men’s and women’s cuts.
+While the jackets’ technical specifications generally don’t change, they are made in different shapes to accommodate different body types.

 Packability and Weight

-Nothing is worse than going out for a run with a jacket, getting too warm, and being unable to take the jacket off conveniently because it won’t fit into a pocket or your running pack.
-While some of the jackets in this guide can only be carried comfortably in a running vest because of their size, including our favorite insulated options, the Patagonia Nano-Air Light Hybrid Hoody and the Dahlie Jacket Run, many of them are small enough to fit in a pocket or be tied around your waist without feeling bulky or heavy.
+Nothing is worse than going out for a run with a jacket, getting too warm, and being unable to take the jacket off because it won’t fit into a pocket or your running pack.
+While some of the jackets in this guide can only be carried comfortably in a running vest because of their size, including the Patagonia Nano-Air Light Hybrid Hoody, many of them are small enough to fit in a pocket or be tied around your waist without feeling bulky or heavy.
 When choosing a winter running jacket, consider how you will carry it if you no longer need it on a run.
+There are several options in our Best Running Vests guide that can make winter running much easier.
+Several choices in our Best Running Belts guide also have ways to carry a larger jacket.

 Insulation Type and Placement

-Many insulated jackets designed for running or other high-aerobic activities such as cross-country skiing or cycling, have strategically placed insulation to provide extra warmth in key places.
-Many of these jackets, including our favorite hybrid insulated jacket, the Nathan Navigator Hybrid Jacket, have insulation around the front of the body and leave the underarms, arms, and even the back uninsulated.
+Many insulated jackets designed for running or other high-aerobic activities like cross-country skiing or cycling have strategically placed insulation to provide extra warmth in key places while maximizing breathability.
+Many of these jackets, including one of our favorite hybrid insulated jackets, the La Sportiva Koro Jkt, have insulation around the front of the body and leave the underarms, arms, and even the back uninsulated.
 This allows the body to vent heat effectively while protecting the core from incoming wind.
-Jackets with an uninsulated back also make wearing a pack more comfortable since there won’t be insulation to soak up any sweat the pack creates.
+Jackets with an uninsulated back also make wearing a pack more comfortable since there won’t be insulation to soak up any sweat that can’t evaporate because of the pack.

 Breathability

 As with any piece of running clothing, the breathability of a winter running jacket is important, perhaps even more so than other pieces of running apparel.
-A breathable jacket will allow moisture from sweat to escape the warm microclimate a jacket creates.
-If it can’t do so effectively, the moisture will build up inside your jacket, soaking your clothing and skin.
-While at best, this is incredibly uncomfortable, at worst, it can lead to a dangerous situation in the cold.
+A breathable jacket will allow moisture from sweat to escape so that your base layers don’t get soaked.
+Wearing a jacket that isn’t breathable can be quite uncomfortable, and at worst, it can lead to a dangerous situation in the cold.
+You can explore some options for winter layers in our Best Base Layers for Running and Best Base Layers for Women guides.
 Wet clothing conducts heat away from the body rapidly and can leave you shivering before you know it.
 Choosing a winter running jacket with a high level of breathability can help keep you dry and comfortable.
-Some jackets, like the Dahlie Jacket Run, come with additional vents to help with body temperature control.
+Our testing team appreciated the balance between breathability and warmth in the La Sportiva Koro Jkt.

 Wind Resistance, Waterproofness, and Water Resistance